 As part of my training, we had to come up with outlines for parent nights.
 The one below is focused on giving insight into the Sensorial area of the classroom.

-Parents seem to want to know that you care for their children across all areas of development, whether fair to educators or not, such as emotionally, socially, and cognitively across various ‘disciplines’ (with language and math appearing to be the most popular with parents) and so on.
+Parents seem to want to know that you care for their children across all areas of development, whether fair to educators or not, such as emotionally, socially, and cognitively across various ‘disciplines’ (with language and math appears to be the most popular with parents) and so on.

 Touch upon those areas as best you can throughout your time spent with them.
 These evenings are invaluable and, while the time may not always go as planned, are vital to staying connected with parents throughout the year.